WanSongLee/DeepQLearning/README.md

 ## Table of contents:
 1. Reinforcement Learning
-    1. RL vs supervised vs unsupervised
+    1. RL vs Supervised vs Unsupervised
-    2. terminology 1
+    2. Terminology
     3. Markov Decision Process
-    4. terminology 2
+    4. Return
-    5. reward and return
-    6. action value function
+    5. Action Value Function
+    6. Bellman Equation
-    7. Bellman equation
+    7. Q-Learning Algorithm
-    8. Q-learning algorithm
+    8. Exploration-Exploitation Tradeoff
-    9. exploration-exploitation tradeoff
-    10. Q-function approximation using neural networks
+    9. Q-function Approximation using Neural Networks
 2. Results
-    1. model architecture and hyperparameter
+    1. Model Architecture and Hyperparameter
 3. Optimizations
-    1. Huber loss
+    1. Huber Loss
-    2. experience replay
+    2. Experience Replay
-    3. prioritized experience replay
-    4. fixed target networks
+    3. Prioritized Experience Replay
+    4. Fixed Target Networks
-    5. double DQN
+    5. Double DQN

 ## Reinforcement Learning
 Reinforcement learning is an area of Machine Learning concerned with how agents should take actions in an environment to maximize some notion of cumulative reward.

-### RL vs supervised vs unsupervised
+### RL vs Supervised vs Unsupervised
 Reinforcement learning is a different paradigm in machine learning.
 In a supervised learning setting, we have some training data, use the data to train our model, then we can use it to predict new unlabelled data.
 There is always a correct answer for classification problems and a target for regression problems.
 Examples of supervised learning are predicting housing prices and image classification.
 In an unsupervised learning setting, we have a lot of data, and we can use it to find hidden patterns in the data.
 Examples of unsupervised learning include word2vec and clustering.
 For reinforcement learning, we are just trying to maximize reward in an environment, it does not fit into supervised or unsupervised settings.

 > **_SIDENOTE: Can we train our agent using supervised learning?_**